hajducsekb/rvgl-points-calculator/README.md

 ### Windows (from Releases)

 Download the zip file from the [Releases](https://github.com/hajducsekb/rvgl-points-calculator/releases) tab.
 After you have it downloaded, put the `pointscalc` folder from the zip inside your RVGL folder.
 Structure should look like the following: `...\rvgl\pointscalc\pointscalc2.exe`.
-Now you can run the exe, although I'd recommend you to read the rest of the readme (especially the options in the Config).
+Now you can run the exe, although I'd recommend you to read the rest of the readme (especially the options in the Config).<br>
+Credits to DVark09 for compiling the exe!

 ## Point Systems